moliver28/research-handbook/content/handbook/engineering/infrastructure/core-platform/systems/distribution/maintenance/renovate.md

 ---
 title: "Distribution Team usage of Renovate"
-description: "Describes the external GitLab Projects used by the Distribution Team, how to handle MRs from these, and how to maintain Renovate for new dependencies."
+description: "Describes the external GitLab Projects used by the Distribution Team, how to handle MRs from these, and resources for Renovate maintenance and new dependency addition."
 ---

 ## Common links